hexagontk/hexagon/contributing.md

 # Contributing

 You can contribute code or documentation to the framework.
-This document will guide you through the process or picking a task or building the code.
+This document will guide you through the process or picking a task and building the code.

 To know what issues are currently open and be aware of the next features yo can check the [Project Board] at Github.
 Issues with the [help wanted] tag are recommended for a first time contribution.

-You can ask any question, suggestion or complaint at the project's [Slack channel][Slack].
+You can ask any question, make suggestions or complaints at the project's [Slack channel][Slack].
 And be up to date of project's news following [@hexagon_kt] in Twitter.

 [Project Board]: https://github.com/hexagonkt/hexagon/projects/1
 [Slack]: https://kotlinlang.slack.com/messages/hexagon